Jony-Y/chat-app/README.md

 ### TODO:
  - missing notification for offline and users not in room
- - Add flow check to all logic based fuctions
+ - Add flow check to all logic based functions
  - Add unit test for both BE and FE